 Examination of financing sources available to emerging and high potential ventures; special emphasis on angel investing and venture capital; preparation of pro forma financial statements, financial analysis, and determining valuations; how market, technology, and financial considerations impact capital formation; evaluation of real venture deals through experiential learning projects.
-Prerequisites: ENTR:2000 or ENTR:3520 or MGMT:3100, ENTR:3100 or FIN:3000, and ENTR:3200 or MKTG:3000.
+Prerequisites: (FIN:3000 or ENTR:3100) and (ENTR:2000 or MGMT:3100 or THTR:3520 or ENTR :3520).

 ENTR:6001 Introduction to Entrepreneurial Management

 The entrepreneurial process as it applies to new ventures and existing organizations; entrepreneurship and corporate entrepreneurship, attributes of successful entrepreneurial leaders, innovation and creativity, feasibility analysis.